Who is this article for?

 - Make sure you meet all Code42 hardware and software system requirements.
 Also review our Code42 server configuration recommendations and options to increase your Code42 server's workload handling capacity.

-Do not make any configuration changes to Code42 app settings in the administration console while upgrading your Code42 server.
+Do not make any configuration changes to Code42 app settings in the Code42 console while upgrading your Code42 server.
 As a best practice, wait 24 hours after pushing any configuration changes to Code42 apps before you upgrade the Code42 server, and wait 24 hours after the server upgrade completes before changing any settings.
-Contact our Customer Champions for Code42 for Enterprise support if you have any questions.
+Contact our Customer Champions for support if you have any questions.

 Upgrades from version 5.4.3 and older